-Comparability & Flexibility Yes/No State Level Activities Not Performed Claiming - - Financial Loan Other State Financing that Comparability/Eloxibility Directly Provides AT State Financing Comparability/Flexibility (required if all 3 are No) Other State Financing that Creates Savings for AT Device Exchange Comparability/Elovibility Device Reassignment or Reuse Comparability/Flexibility (required if both are No) Open Ended Loan (required if both are No) Device short-term loan Short-term Loan Comparability/Flexibility Device demonstration Demonstration Comparability/Flexibility
+Comparability & Flexibility Yes/No State Level Activities Not Performed Claiming - - Financial Loan State Financing Comparability/Flexibility (required if all 3 are No) Other State Financing that Directly Provides AT State Financing Comparability/Flexibility (required if all 3 are No) Other State Financing that Creates Savings for AT State Financing Comparability/Flexibility (required if all 3 are No) Device Exchange Reuse Comparability/Flexibility (required if both are No) Device Reassignment or Open Ended Loan Reuse Comparability/Flexibility (required if both are No) Device short-term loan Short-term Loan Comparability/Flexibility Device demonstration Demonstration Comparability/Flexibility

-Flexibility - Section 4(e)(6) of the AT Act allows a state to carry out any two or more of the required state-level activities, meaning a state can choose not to conduct up to two activities.
+Flexibility - Section 4(e)(5) of the AT Act allows a state to carry out any two or more of the required state-level activities, meaning a state can choose not to conduct up to two activities described in section 4(e)(2); however, the state must carry out the state leadership activities listed in section 4 (e)(3) which include "educational activities and technical assistance," "public awareness activities," and "coordination and collaboration".
 If the state claims flexibility in a given fiscal year, do not report data for that activity during that fiscal year and the grant award for that fiscal year will be subject to a maximum 30% of total expenditures for state leadership activities.

 Comparability - Section 4 (e)(1)(B) of the AT Act provides that a state shall not be required to carry out a required state-level activity if the amount of financial support provided from the state or other nonfederal resources or entities for that activity is comparable or greater than the amount that the state would have expended for the activity.
-When a Statewide AT Program claims comparability; the state will not report data for any state-level activities for which the state claimed comparability.
+When a Statewide AT Program claims comparability; the state will report data for any state-level activities for which the state claimed comparability.